IljaOrlovs/async-timer/README.md

 feed.close_threadsafe()
 ```

-These raise `RuntimeError` with a clear message if called from the
+These raise `ThreadsafeDispatchError` (a `RuntimeError` subclass) with
-timer's own loop thread (use `await cancel()` / `await trigger()`
+a clear message if called from the timer's own loop thread (use
-instead), or if the timer has not been started yet, or if the bound
+`await cancel()` / `await trigger()` instead), or if the timer has
-event loop has been closed.
+not been started yet, or if the bound event loop has been closed.

 Anything else (`subscribe()`, awaiting `join()` / `wait()`, iterating
 `async for` over the timer or a subscription, reading from a